-- 1. Set both the vehicle and trailer parking brakes. - Lower the landing gear. - Disconnect the tractor brake air and electric lines from the trailer. - 4.
+- 1. Set both the vehicle and trailer parking brakes. - 2.
+Lower the landing gear. - Disconnect the tractor brake air and electric lines from the trailer. - 4.
 Flip up cover, then press and hold the Kingpin Release switch for 3 seconds.
-A countdown timer popup will appear on the display, and the unlock symbol on the Kingpin Release switch will illuminate.
-The popup will inform the operator when to release the switch.
+A countdown timer notification will appear on the display, and the unlock symbol on the Kingpin Release switch will illuminate.

+The notification will inform the operator when to release the switch

-JOST Fifth Wheel Indication
+JOST Fifth Wheel Indication (option)